andrew/ultimate-awesome/README.md

 - [awesome-architecture](https://github.com/i5ar/awesome-architecture) - A curated list of awesome software, libraries, resources and shiny things used in the architecture industry.
 - [awesome-erddap](https://github.com/IrishMarineInstitute/awesome-erddap) - A curated list of awesome Erddap projects and deployments.
 - [awesome-pastes](https://github.com/james-see/awesome-pastes) - List of all the pastebins across all protocols (Tor, ZeroNet, etc.).
+- [awesome-awesomeness-bioinformatics](https://github.com/Juke34/awesome-awesomeness-bioinformatics) - A list of awesome awesomeness related to bioinformatics and associated fields.
 - [cssehfoda](https://github.com/marcelabomfim/cssehfoda) - Lista de links fodas sobre css.
 - [Autonomous-Systems-Guide](https://github.com/mikeroyal/Autonomous-Systems-Guide) - Autonomous Systems Guide.
 - [awesome-kramdown](https://github.com/mundimark/awesome-kramdown) - A collection of awesome kramdown goodies for the converter for (structured) text with formatting markup in markdown conventions.